Whole Body Donation in the United States

 How do you make an anatomical donation or whole body donation?

 A body donation can be conducted at the time of death or can form part of a person’s last will and testament.
-You, as an individual can make the decision to have your body donated to science, or the immediate next-of-kin can make that decision at the time of death if this is what the family wishes.
+You, as an individual, can decide to have your body donated to science, or the immediate next-of-kin can make that decision at the time of death if this is what the family wishes.
+If you want to donate your body, it is most important to let your family know your wishes, as time is of the essence for your donation to be accepted.

-In accordance with the Uniform Anatomical Gift Act (UAGA) donor consent forms must be completed.
-These can be filled in during a pre-need request or can be completed by the deceased’s legal next of kin at the time of death.
+In accordance with the Uniform Anatomical Gift Act (UAGA), donor consent forms must be completed.
+These can be filled in during a pre-need request or completed by the deceased’s legal next of kin at the time of death.

-It can depend upon which organization or institution you opt to donate with, as to how the registration and donation program works.
-For example, some medical institutions that accept donations directly do require that you pre-register at least 30-days before death occurs, whereas other organizations may consider a donation at the time of death.
+It can depend upon which organization or institution you opt to donate with as to how the registration and donation program works.
+For example, some medical institutions that accept donations directly require that you pre-register at least 30 days before death occurs.
+In contrast, other organizations may consider a donation at the time of death.

 How long does the body donation process take?

-When a death occurs and the body is to be donated to science, you should contact the body donation company immediately.
-They will arrange to collect the deceased from the place of death, coordinate the anatomical donation, arrange the cremation of the deceased following the donation, and usually, the cremated remains are available for the family, if they so desire, within approximately 4 – 6 weeks.
+When a death occurs, and the body is to be donated to science, you should contact the body donation company immediately.
+They will arrange to collect the deceased from the place of death, coordinate the anatomical donation, arrange the cremation of the deceased following the donation, and usually, the cremated remains are available for the family, if they so desire, within as little as 5 weeks or up to 1 year.
+Some university programs do not return remains but hold memorials for their donors and have a special place on campus for remembrance.

-In certain cases it may take longer for the remains to be returned to the family if the donation is for specific medical research, but ordinarily, all donations are completed within 12 weeks.
+In certain cases, it may take longer for the remains to be returned to the family if the donation is for specific medical research.
+Still, ordinarily, all donations are completed within 6 months.

 Can anyone donate his or her body to science?

-Basically yes, medical institutions accept donations from all ages, ethnicities, and locations.
-Many medical institutions and medical schools actually require cadavers with certain pre-existing conditions for specific training or research purposes.
+Basically, medical institutions accept donations from all ages, ethnicities, and locations.
+Many medical institutions and medical schools require cadavers with certain pre-existing conditions for specific training or research purposes.
 Illnesses such as cancer, stroke, diabetes, dementia, and arthritis DO NOT generally inhibit a donation.

 - Donors with HIV 1or 2, AIDS-related deaths are not generally accepted